 Getting a Correct Diagnoses for Thyroid Disease

 Dr. Wentz and I have had similar journeys with thyroid disease.
 Both of us experienced the frustration of recurring symptoms while receiving “normal” test results from doctors.
-For me specifically, stress, lack of sleep, unhealthy eating and pregnancy all acted as triggers for thyroid disease symptoms.
-I felt cold all of the time, experienced hair loss, and I had trouble losing weight after the baby was born.
-I actually went through 8 doctors before I was able to get a correct diagnoses for thyroid disease.
+For me specifically, stress, lack of sleep, unhealthy eating, and pregnancy all acted as triggers for thyroid disease symptoms.
+I felt cold all of the time, experienced hair loss, and had trouble losing weight after the baby was born.
+I actually went through 8 doctors before I was able to get a correct diagnosis for thyroid disease.

 The primary way doctors will check thyroid function in a person is with a thyroid stimulating hormone (TSH) test.
 This test is ideal in advanced stages of thyroid disease, but can actually vary in accuracy for someone in their first 5-10 years of thyroid disease symptoms because of the fluctuation of thyroid hormone levels.

 There are alternative tests that Dr. Wentz recommends, however.
 She first mentions testing thyroid peroxidase antibodies, which are elevated in people with Hashimoto’s thyroiditis.
 Another valuable test is a thyroid ultrasound, for people who may have seronegative Hashimoto’s.
 So even if your TSH levels appear normal, it is worth taking additional tests if you’re experiencing the symptoms of thyroid disease.

 If you’re looking for a doctor who will test you properly for thyroid disease, Dr. Wentz recommends asking the following questions:

 - Does the doctor test for thyroid antibodies?

 - What kind of thyroid medications do they prescribe?

 - Does the doctor have a root cause approach?